 Dave Smith, Business Director, Mexichem Fluor

-and local authorities to agree priorities for investment in local roads, buildings and facilities.
+important role to play, connecting industry and local authorities to agree priorities for investment in local roads, buildings and facilities.
 For SMEs especially, this is a significant lever to stimulate growth and maximise business effectiveness.